Air cleaner FAQ for virus filtration

-In contrast to customary household air cleaners, Trotec's high-performance air purifiers such as the TAC XT, TAC V+, TAC M, TAC ECO or AirgoClean® One were basically designed for this task – the filtration of aerosols carrying viruses – i.e. for the purpose of infection protection.
+In contrast to customary household air cleaners, Trotec's high-performance air purifiers such as the TAC XT, TAC V+, TAC M, TAC ECO, TAC BASIC or AirgoClean® One were basically designed for this task – the filtration of aerosols carrying viruses – i.e. for the purpose of infection protection.

 The filter performance and air flow rate of the device are perfectly coordinated, furthermore models such as the TAC XT or the TAC V+ come equipped with a large variety of mandatory functions for effective virus filtration of the room air, for example thermal decontamination and thermal filter regeneration, a high fan performance and an optimum flow geometry.